ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 ```

 > Note: remember to keep in mind the various [states](https://kafka.apache.org/25/javadoc/org/apache/kafka/streams/KafkaStreams.State.html) of the client.
 When a `KafkaStreams` instance is `RUNNING` state, it allows for inspection of the stream's metadata using methods like `metadataForKey`.
 While it is in `REBALANCING` state, the REST service cannot immediately answer requests.

+## Troubleshooting

+* In certain conditions, you may need to do a complete application reset.
+You can delete the application’s local state directory where the application instance was run.
+In this project, Kafka Streams persists local states under the `~/data` folder.